Join me!

 How to Grow a Kindness Victory Garden

 Plant some spring-blooming bulbs this fall in your garden.
-Next spring, those flowers are sure to brighten your day and those of your friends, family, and neighhbours.
+Next spring, those flowers are sure to brighten your day and those of your friends, family, and neighbours.

 Easy right?

-More than once, through the challenging times of this pandemic, I’ve had a friend bring me flowers.
+More than once, when I’ve been feeling blue, I’ve had a friend bring me flowers.
 Without a doubt, the most special bouquets were the ones that had been lovingly cut from a home garden.

-On my birthday this year, I wasn’t able to have normal celebrations because of the pandemic but my home was filled with gorgeous bouquets from my friends’ gardens.
+On my birthday this year, my home was filled with gorgeous bouquets from my friends’ gardens.
+I felt so loved!

 Bouquet of homegrown flowers from a kindness victory garden